1. CHRONIC BRONCHITIS:

 - common x ray findings

-- findings with a chest x-ray
+- linear shadow on chest x-ray